 Talk about Credit

-Anyone who’s gone through school, bought a house, or experienced an emergency while short on funds understands that savings won’t always be there to help.
-Sometimes, you have to borrow money in order to afford life’s biggest purchases (like an education) or to handle life’s biggest curveballs (like an unexpected car repair).
+Anyone whoโs gone through school, bought a house, or experienced an emergency while short on funds understands that savings wonโt always be there to help.
+Sometimes, you have to borrow money in order to afford lifeโs biggest purchases (like a home) or to handle lifeโs biggest curveballs (like an unexpected car repair).

 You know this, but your child may not.
-Help them understand.
-They’ll need to know the basics of borrowing money sooner or later, especially if they intend to go to college.
+Theyโll need to know the basics of borrowing money sooner or later, especially if they intend to go to college.

 Sit down with them and discuss the reasons why someone might borrow money, and how interest and other rates applies to personal loans.

-While student loans may be their focus, don’t be afraid to include other personal loans in your conversation.
-Discuss the benefits of installment loans, and compare them to other short term loans like cash advances or payday loans that are also designed for unexpected emergencies.
+While student loans may be their focus, donโt be afraid to include other personal loans in your conversation.
+Discuss both the downsides and the benefits of installment loans, and help them understand when it makes sense to borrow money and when it doesn’t.

 Involve Them at Tax Time